 Lion (Panthera Leo)

-Lion is native to Africa and Asia.
-They live in groups called “Prides” and they usually prefer open forests.
+- Lion is native to Africa and Asia.
+They live in groups called “Pride” and they usually prefer open forests.

 Jaguar (Panthera Onca)

-It is a unique genus within the cat family with only one living species which is Cheetah.
+- It is a unique genus within the cat family with only one living species which is the Cheetah.

 Leopard (Panther Pardus)